-- 2-A. To supervise counties in planning for and providing mental health services. - 2-B. To provide effective management for Rule 12 and Rule 14 grants. - 2-C. To assist counties in identifying persons in need of services, including those identified in the nursing home screening process. - 2-D. To supervise local mental health authorities in arranging for the safe and orderly discharge of persons with mental illness who are found to be inappropriately residing in nursing facilities. - 2-E. To assure client access to services through reasonable and equitable fee policies.
+- 2-A. To supervise counties in planning for and providing mental health services. - 2-B. To provide effective management for Rule 12 and Rule 14 grants. - 2-C. To assist counties in identifying persons in need of services, including those identified in the nursing home screening process. - 2-D. To supervise local mental health authorities in arranging for the safe and orderly discharge of persons with mental illness who are found to be inappropriately residing in nursing facilities. - 2-E. To assure client access to the least restrictive, most appropriate services through reasonable and equitable fee policies and other mechanisms which account for an individual's inability to pay for services.